RBUE: A ReLU-Based Uncertainty Estimation Method of Deep Neural Networks: Method

 In this strategy, we drop the pointwise nonlinearities in $f$ randomly.
 Specifically, the $m$ nonlinearities $\sigma$ in the operator $f$ are kept with probability $q$ (or dropping them with probability $1-q$).
 The Eqn \ref{a} can be rewritten as

 where $Q_{l+1}^{m}$ is a random variable following a Bernoulli distribution $B(q)$ that takes value 1 with probability $q$ and 0 with probability $1-q$.
-Intuitively, when $Q=1$, then $x_{l+1} =f_{l+1}\left(x_{l+1}^{\prime}\right)=ReLU(x_{l+1}^{\prime})$, meaing all the nonlinearities in this layer are kept.
+Intuitively, when $Q=1$, then $x_{l+1} =f_{l+1}\left(x_{l+1}^{\prime}\right)=ReLU(x_{l+1}^{\prime})$, meaning all the nonlinearities in this layer are kept.
 When $Q=0$, then $x_{l+1} =f_{l+1}\left(x_{l+1}^{\prime}\right)=x_{l+1}^{\prime}$, meaning all the nonlinearities are dropped.
 The general case lies somewhere between these two limits where the nonlinearities are kept or dropped partially.
 At each iteration, a different realization of $Q$ is sampled from the Bernoulli distribution again.
+We use a combination of the above randomness and Monte Carlo method to estimate the model uncertainty.

-In the experiments of this paper, we take $q$ as 0.8, 0.85, 0.9 and 0.95.
+In the experiments of this paper, we take $q$ as 0.8, 0.85, 0.9, and 0.95.
 Among them, $q=0.8$ and $p=0.2$ are used as a comparison to prove the analysis of variance in \ref{3.4}.